Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 Since hunting is part of their genes, you can expect their prey drive to be on overdrive.
 They cannot be trusted off leash, and any little critter they spot will be reason to scream and give chase.
 For this reason, they do not get along well with other small dogs, cats, or any other pet.

-Speaking of screaming, these dogs don't bark, but they do sing and yell.
-Since barking isn't on the list of options, the Basenji will result to yodels, "wooing", and crying, which means they can be quite noisy.
+Speaking of screaming, these Bassenji doesn't bark, but they do sing and yell.
+Since barking isn't on the list of options, they'll result to yodels, "wooing", and crying, which means they can be quite noisy.

 As you may have noticed, these are unique dogs that require an owner who is up for a challenge, but who will be rewarded with a strong, loving bond.